-- A. USAC will retain data it receives from HSD under this Agreement only to the extent required for FCC auditing requirements and will then destroy all such data according to the proper records retention schedule. - B. HSD will retain data it receives from USAC under this Agreement only for the processing times required for the applicable federally funded benefit programs to verify data and will then destroy all such data. - C. An exception will apply if the information is required for evidentiary reasons, in which case, the information will be destroyed upon completion of the criminal, civil, or administrative actions and cases.

-D. Any paper-based documentation used to determine whether a record was matched in the other Party's system and any documentation prepared for, provided to, or used to determine final benefit status will be destroyed by shredding, burning or electronic erasure of the information according to the proper records retention schedule.
-Other identifiable records that may be created by each Party during an investigation will be destroyed as soon as they have served the matching program's purpose under records retention requirements established with the National Archives and Records Administration (NARA) or under state law.
+- B. DHS will retain data it receives from USAC under this Agreement only for the processing times required for the applicable federally funded benefit programs to verify data and will then destroy all such data. - C. An exception will apply if the information is required for evidentiary reasons, in which case, the information will be destroyed upon completion of the criminal, civil, or administrative actions and cases. - D. Any paper-based documentation used to determine whether a record was matched in the other Party's system and any documentation prepared for, provided to, or used to determine final benefit status will be destroyed by shredding, burning or electronic erasure of the information according to the proper records retention schedule.
+Other identifiable records that may be created by each Party during the investigation will be destroyed as soon as they have served the matching program's purpose under records retention requirements established with the National Archives and Records Administration (NARA).
 Destruction will be by shredding, burning or electronic erasure.